manix84/discord_gmod_addon/README.md

 If you need a step-by-step tutorial, follow my [guide at steam](http://steamcommunity.com/sharedfiles/filedetails/?id=1351369388)

 ### Prerequisites
-- You have to have already installed a Garry's Mod Server with the TTT Gamemode.
+- You have to have already installed a [Garry's Mod](https://store.steampowered.com/app/4000/Garrys_Mod/) Server with the TTT Gamemode.
-- You must have a [Nodejs](https://nodejs.org) installed locally on your GMod server, or on a publically accessable server (I used [Heroku.com](https://heroku.com), which is the easier of the two options)
+- You must have a [NodeJS](https://nodejs.org) installed locally on your GMod server, or on a publically accessable server (I used [Heroku.com](https://heroku.com), which is the easier of the two options)

 ### Installation
 1. First and formost, you need to go setup the Discord Bot, so...